 “Since mid-2021, Senate Democrats and the Biden administration have repeatedly entered into negotiations with Manchin to advance action on climate change, only to have him shoot down the proposals. / Manchin's home state of West Virginia faces grave threats from floods supercharged by climate change.
 At the same time, it is a major producer of coal and natural gas.
 Manchin himself has personal financial ties to the coal industry, and he has gotten more campaign donations from the fossil fuel sector than any other senator.”

 But that’s not the senator I had in mind.
 Going back to 1993, within a year of the IPCC’s first report, West Virginia’s Senator Robert Byrd used his position on the Senate Appropriations committee to block a tax on carbon emissions.
 The Clinton Administration pivoted to an energy tax that stalled in the face of opposition politicians and fossil-fuel lobbyists, and never became a law.
 Byrd was then instrumental in helping block the USA from making commitments to reduce fossil fuel emission as outlined in the Kyoto Protocol.
 He spent much of his political career opposing actions that would protect the environment but endanger the profitability of coal mining.
 And though it’s true that, at the end of his life, he was starting to embrace the science of climate change, it was too little, too late.
 At his death, Senator Manchin took up his mantle, and joined the long US tradition of failing to address the urgent needs related to climate justice.
-In Shannon Osaka’s words
+In Shannon Osaka’s words,

 “the last three decades of U.S. climate policy look like a graveyard of failed bills: Carbon taxes have died on the Senate floor and been torched by attack ads.
 Cap-and-trade systems have been endorsed – and then abandoned – by Republicans and Democrats alike. / According to the Climate Change Performance Index, the U.S. is 55th in the world when it comes to climate policy; … .”